FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 2: Wrap your app in a `StyleProvider`

-Then wrap your app in a `StyleProvider` instance, which is used by Style Buddy under the hood (for things such as dark mode support).
+Then wrap your app in a `StyleProvider` instance, which is used by Zephyr under the hood (for things such as dark mode support).

 ```tsx title="App.tsx"
 import { StyleProvider } from "react-native-zephyr";